 OAIC Data Breach Statistics

-Human error was the second largest source of data breaches during the second quarter (36%) and the third quarter 37%).
-The major sources of human error were:
+Human error was consistently the second largest source of data breaches during the first full 12 months of the NDB scheme (35%) This is also consistent with the international trend.
+The major sources of human error include:

 - Personal information sent by email or mail to the wrong recipient.